OCA/partner-contact/partner_multi_image/README.rst

 To use this module, you need to:

 #.
-Go to *Sales > Products > Products* and choose a product template.
+Go to *Sales > Sales > Customers* and choose a partner.
 #.
 Go to the new *Images* tab.
 #.
 Add a new image.
 #.
 Refresh the page.
 #.
-The first image in the collection is the main image for the product.
+The first image in the collection is the main image for the partner.
-#.
-Go to *Sales > Products > Product Variants* and choose a product variant.
-#.
-It shares the main image and collection with its template.
-#.
-If you change the main image from the variant, it becomes the variant's main
-   image but does not appear in the template.
-#.
-If you change images from the *Images* tab, it changes in the template too.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot